mariadb-corporation/mariadb-columnstore-data-adapters/maxscale-cdc-adapter/README.md

 data.
 In practice, this replicates changes from a MariaDB master server to ColumnStore via the MaxScale CDC.

+This feature uses the same user that is used with automatic table creation.
+The `Host`, `Port`, `User` and `Password` of `Columnstore.CrossEngineSupport` in `Columnstore.xml` must all be defined and must point to the primary UM.
+The `User` must also have `INSERT`, `UPDATE` and `DELETE` permissions on all tables.

+Read the [Configuring ColumnStore Cross-Engine Joins](https://mariadb.com/kb/en/library/configuring-columnstore-cross-engine-joins/) document for instructions on how to set it up.

 *Note:* This mode is not as fast as the append-only mode and might not be suitable for heavy workloads.
 This is due to the fact that the data transformation is done via various DML statements.